yxcks1709/Mold-detector/README.md

 # 🦠 Mold Detector IoT Dashboard (곰팡이 탐지기 시스템)

-🚀 A full IoT project designed to detect environmental conditions that promote mold growth, using physical sensors connected to an ESP8266, storing data in Firebase Realtime Database, and visualizing it in a React web dashboard.
+🚀 An end-to-end IoT system that detects environmental conditions favorable for mold growth, using physical sensors (ESP8266 + DHT22 + UV Sensor) connected to Firebase, and visualized in a React-based real-time dashboard.

 ## ⚙️ Key Features
 - 🌡️ Real-time temperature and humidity monitoring with DHT22